 We occasionally cook together as a family, but honestly I often want the kitchen to myself! 🙂 But, both my boys enjoy it and want to learn more so we are going to create time on Fridays in the kitchen.
 Some days we may cook food to go with one of our Country Unit Studies.
 Or we may pick a recipe out of The Complete Cookbook for Young Chefs from America’s Test Kitchen that we bought them for Christmas.

-If you want to cook with your kids more, but your eye gets twitchy, check out Eight Stress-Reducing Tips for Cooking with Kids.
+If you want to make homeschool fun by cooking with your kids more, but your eye gets twitchy, check out Eight Stress-Reducing Tips for Cooking with Kids.
 And here are skills children learn when cooking!
 Following directions in going to be our area of focus this year!

 We will also work in some gardening and other life skills on Fridays, I am sure.